Graduate Certificate in Museum and Heritage Studies

 24 credit points, including: (a) a minimum of 6 credit points of core units of study; and (b) a minimum of 6 credit points of core elective units of study; and (b) a maximum of 12 credit points from elective units of study.

-This unique program offers graduates opportunities to pursue careers in museum education, public programs administration, collection management, heritage site interpretation, community organisations, protected area management agencies, Indigenous land councils and across the cultural sector in policy and planning.
-Employers value our graduates because they demonstrate personal and intellectual autonomy, abide by strong professional and ethical values and are able to engage with current debates about the place of the humanities in public life.
+This unique course will offer graduates opportunities to pursue a career in museum education, public programs administration, collection management, heritage site interpretation, community organisations, protected area management agencies, Indigenous land councils, and across the cultural sector in policy and planning.
+Employers value our graduates because they demonstrate personal and intellectual autonomy, abide by strong professional and ethical values and are able to engage with current debates about the place of humanities in public life.

 How to apply